EDUCATION & QUALIFICATIONS

 I also played a significant role in developing and implementing student recruitment strategy within the Digital Design Studio (GSA) and went on a number of overseas visits to both universities and education fairs.
 This included visits to South Korea, Hong Kong, China, The United States of America and Mexico.
 I regularly dealt with overseas applications and liaised with the International Office within the GSA.

 As a supervisor in my final year at GSA I supported the research of 6 M.Phil students and was part of a team that reviewed research degree proposals.
+At DMU I supervise a number of students undertaking a Masters of Independent study in animation.

-Fine Art Practice; My fine art practice is a key area of my own research and is primary focussed on the production of art work, including animation, that explore a range of themes related to three distinct areas.
+My fine art practice is a key area of my own research and is primary focussed on the production of art work, including animation, that explore a range of themes related to three distinct areas.
 These are as follows;

 - The images of power: The work here is related to the symbolism of power and much of this work uses the stylistic language of late Roman and early Byzantine art.